princeus93/CapstoneProject/README.md

 <br/>-Medium
 <br/>-Hard
 <br/>
 Once in the chosen level you will have 60 seconds to accurately pair the cards.
-While in game you will be able to see your accuracy level change as the number of correct and incorrect guesses changes.
+The easy level is a 3x4 grid, While in game you will be able to see your accuracy level change as the number of correct and incorrect guesses changes.

 <h2>License</h2>